 Parents of students in 2nd-5th grades are strongly encouraged to drop their students off in the designated drop-off area.

 Students will be permitted to arrive on campus from various entry points.

-Students should arrive on campus after 8:45 am (10 minutes early) and must exit campus no later than 3:20 pm, daily.
+Students should arrive on campus no earlier than 10 minutes prior to class starting and must exit campus no later than 10 minutes after dismissal.